EricDupertuis/EricDupertuis.github.io/_drafts/on_freelancing.md

 I got into two projects that were already in place and well advanced.
 Both situations were pretty similar : I was hired to fix broken things and finish the latest features.
 But when you get in a two years old PHP project that five developers have worked om (everyone off them in a different way), you don't want to be there to patch things up.

 If I would start again, I would do simpler projects, but do them from start to finish.

+## Don't get into oversized projects

+Don't get into a project that would require 5 developers if you're alone.
+This might seem obvious, but you should know your limits and therefor, refuse to work on projects that are bigger than you.